mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

-The Rimward Corridor branches in this sector, with the ‘local’ or ‘Kruse’ arm running directly to rimward into the Mithen sector before curving away to rimward- trailing towards Kruse.
+The Rimward Corridor branches in this sector, with the ‘local’ or ‘Kruse’ arm running directly to rimward into the Mithen sector before curving away to rimward-trailing towards Kruse.
 Ships headed there will almost always stop over at the Lubbock Enclave before completing their trip.
 The main arm diverts slightly to spinward after the Horden subsector.
 This is the